 Analyzing UP Fintech Holding's Unusual Options Activity

-On Friday, shares of UP Fintech Holding (NASDAQ:TIGR) saw unusual options activity.
-After the option alert, the stock price moved down to $17.01.
+Shares of UP Fintech Holding (NASDAQ:TIGR) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $16.76.

 - Option Type: TRADE